arcangelo7/ansible-fedora-config/README.md

    ansible-playbook -i inventory.yml main.yml --ask-become-pass --tags "cursor"
    ```

+## Idempotency

+This playbook is designed to be fully idempotent, meaning it can be run multiple times without causing unnecessary changes.
+Each task includes specific checks to determine if the operation is actually needed:

+- **System updates**: The playbook checks if updates are available before running the update process
+- **Package installation**: Each package is individually checked to see if it's already installed
+- **Git configuration**: The current Git settings are compared with the desired ones before making changes
+- **Docker installation**: The system checks if Docker Desktop is already installed and if requirements are met
+- **Application installation**: For applications like Cursor, the playbook verifies if the binaries, desktop entries, and PATH links already exist

+This makes the playbook:
+1. **Faster**: Skips operations that aren't needed
+2. **Safer**: Avoids unnecessary changes to the system
+3. **Reusable**: Can be run regularly to keep the system up to date and configured correctly

+You can safely run the entire playbook or specific parts using tags whenever you want to ensure your system matches the desired configuration.

 ## Repository Structure

 - `inventory.yml`: Ansible inventory file (configures localhost as target)